Home » Maps & Cartography » Earthquake Maps for Disaster Response

 • USGS records earthquakes with a magnitude of 2.5 and higher.

 How does it work?
 The USGS retrieves seismic data from observatories throughout the world.
-Although this earthquake map doesn’t include all seismic activity (namely smaller earthquakes), it still can help anyone delve into tectonic activity and gain a deeper understanding of our planet’s dynamic forces.
+This earthquake map doesn’t show all small earthquakes.
+But it can still help people understand tectonic activity and our planet’s forces.

 2. Esri Earthquake Public Information Map